Structure in Deep Reinforcement Learning: A Survey and Open Problems: Structure as Side Information

 \subsection{Relational Decomposition}

-Relational decompositions add a further notion of separability where in addition to the factored subsets, capturing immutable relations between them becomes important as well.
+In addition to representing the problem using a set of factors, we can also utilize information about how different factors interact.
 Usually, these relations exist between entities in a scene and are used to formulate learning methods based on inductive logic~\shortcite{dzeroski-ml01}.
 Traditionally, such relations were limited to first-order logic, but the relational structure has also been captured through graphs.
+Mathematically, side information $Z$ takes the original entity $\mathcal{X}$ as an input and maps it to to a function $\phi$ over the set of factors $\mathcal{K} = \{\kappa_i, \dots \kappa_N \}$.
+Therefore, $Z$ now outputs functions over $\mathcal{K}$.

-The relational assumption posits that a space of predicates $\beta$ can ground these entities, and it can be modeled as a set of rules (such as inductive logic) that define how $z_i, z_j \in Z$ interact with each other.
-An extension of this is by capturing $\beta$ as a graph $G=\langle V, E\rangle$ where the vertices are $z_i \in Z$ and the edges represent the relationship between them.
+Specifically, $\phi$ is a function that describes relations between groups of $m$ entities ($m$ being the order of the relation) in $\mathcal{K}$.
+Thus, the inputs to $\phi$ are $m$-tuples of factors, which it maps to a multiset of symbols $\{ \psi\}^+$ (such as coordinates, distance measures, or logical predicates).
+In other words, $\phi$ describes relations between $m$ input entities using symbols $\psi$, and the multiset allows us to more generally describe the case where similar relations can exist between different entities:

-Using such a representation allows us to talk about generalization over the entities $\kappa_i, \kappa_j$, and forms of $\beta$.
-This helps us circumvent the dimensionality of enumerative spaces.
+Such representations allow talking about generalization over the relationship between entities in $\mathcal{K}$ and different forms of $\phi$ and help us circumvent the dimensionality of enumerative spaces.

-\paragraph{Relational States and Actions} Classically, relational representations have been used to model state spaces in Relational MDPs \shortcite{dzeroski-ml01} and Object-Oriented MDPs \shortcite{guestrin-ijcai03a,diuk-icml08a}.
-They represent factored state spaces using first-order representations consisting of objects, predicates, and functions to describe a set of ground MDPs.
-Such representations can capture interactionally complex structure that exists between entities much more efficiently.
-Additionally, permutations of the interactions between the entities can help define new MDPs that differ in their dynamics, thus, contributing towards work in generalization.
+\paragraph{Relational States and Actions.} Classically, relational representations have been used to model state spaces in Relational MDPs \shortcite{dzeroski-ml01,guestrin-ijcai03a} and Object-Oriented MDPs \shortcite{diuk-icml08a}.
+They represent factored state spaces using first-order representations of objects, predicates, and functions to describe a set of ground MDPs.
+Such representations can capture interactionally complex structures between entities much more efficiently.
+Additionally, permutations of the interactions between the entities can help define new MDPs that differ in their dynamics, thus contributing towards work in generalization.

 States can also be more generally represented as graphs \shortcite{janisch-arxiv20a,sharma-uai22a}, or by using symbolic inductive biases \shortcite{garnelo-arxiv16a} fed to a learning module in addition to the original state.